 The first benefit is that hybrid training shoes can give you a “best of all worlds” type of feel.
 This means that your shoes can do pretty well when lifting, tackling HIIT workouts, and even doing shorter runs.

-This can be useful for the athlete and lifter that isn’t hyper-specific in any one training category.
-As you get more niche with your training, then you’ll want something more specific, but if you’re not specific with your goals, then a hybrid shoe can be a really good fit.
+This can be useful for the athlete and lifter who isn’t hyper-specific in any one training category.
+As you get more niche with your training, you’ll want something more specific, but if you’re not specific with your goals, then a hybrid shoe can be a really good fit.

 2. Only Need One Pair of Shoes